sguha-work/fiddle-grabber/README.md

  npm install fiddle-grabber
 ```

-After installing the package you can use it from console as follows
+After installing the package you have to use it as follows.
+See the next sections.
 ```
  phantomjs node_modules/fiddle-grabber.js <csv-file-name>.csv